riteshyaaa/dev-tinder/before_start.md

 created custom validation function for gender
 Imporove the Db schema - Put all the appropriate validations on each field schema Add timStamp to the user schema
+Data sanitizing - Add Api validation for each field